 Most rehabilitation centers will first evaluate individuals to make a treatment plan that is best for them.
-If aquatic therapy is a part of the plan, then sessions will be held in the water, in most cases where you are accompanied by a trained therapist.
-The therapist’s job is to assist patients during each session, and it is not even necessary for individuals to know how to swim before starting an aquatic therapy session.
+If aquatic therapy is a part of the plan, then sessions will be held in the water.
+In most cases, you are accompanied by a trained therapist.
+The therapist’s job is to assist patients during each session, and it is not even necessary for individuals to know how to swim before starting a session.

-To make sure you are well prepared for an aquatic therapy session, come with your swimsuit, a towel, shoes for the pool area, and a plastic water bottle to ensure you stay hydrated throughout the session.
-A positive attitude and openness is also a good thing to have, as this may be something completely different than anything you have tried before.
+To make sure you are well prepared for a session, come with your swimsuit, a towel, shoes for the pool area, and a plastic water bottle to ensure you stay hydrated throughout the session.
+A positive attitude and openness is also a good thing to have.
+This may be something completely different than anything you have tried before.